IBSim/VirtualLab/docs/source/runsim/runfile.rst

 DA
 ###
-The ``DA`` namespace define the parameters needed to perform data analysis (DA) on the data collected from simulations.
+The ``DA`` namespace define the parameters needed to perform data analyses (DA) on the data collected from simulations.
 These are generally python scripts.
 These files can be found in :file:`Scripts/Experiments/$SIMULATION/DA`.
-Like with the simulations, results for the data analysis is saved to :file:`Output/$SIMULATION/$PROJECT/$DA.Name`.
+Like with the simulations, results for the data analyses are saved to :file:`Output/$SIMULATION/$PROJECT/$DA.Name`.

 .. note:: ``Mesh.Name``, ``Sim.Name`` and ``DA.Name`` can be written as paths to save in to sub folders of a project directory, i.e. ``Sim.Name`` = 'Test/Simulation' will create a sub-directory 'Test' in the project directory.